FACT CHECK: President Trump's False Claims On Migrant Caravan, Tax Cuts

 Updated at 5:22 p.m.
 ET

-President Trump is campaigning hard with just two weeks to go until the midterm elections, and he's keeping the fact-checkers busy.
+President Trump is campaigning hard with just two weeks to go until the midterm elections, and he is keeping the fact-checkers busy.

-Never a stickler for the truth, Trump has introduced a number of fresh falsehoods during the wide-ranging monologues he's been offering to adoring crowds in packed arenas around the country.
+Never a stickler for the truth, Trump has introduced a number of fresh falsehoods during the wide-ranging monologues he has been offering to adoring crowds in packed arenas around the country.

 Here's a look at some of the the president's latest false claims.